Orange-OpenSource/DistFactAssessLM/README.md

 }
 ```

-## Licence
+## License

-Look for the LICENCE.txt file at the root of this project
+Look for the LICENSE.txt file at the root of this project